pytorch/pytorch/docs/source/sparse.rst

 (for example, :func:`torch.FloatTensor.add`) produce duplicate entries;
 if you repeatedly perform these operations, you should coalesce your sparse tensors to prevent them from growing too large.

-This API is currently experimental and may change in the near future.

 .. class:: FloatTensor()